 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the A6300 is 11 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (800D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Even though the A6300 has a larger sensor, both cameras offer the same resolution of 24 megapixel.
+Even though the A6300 has a larger sensor, both cameras offer the same resolution of 24 megapixels.
 This implies that the A6300 has a lower pixel density and larger individual pixels (with a pixel pitch of 3.91μm versus 3.72μm for the 800D), which gives it a potential advantage in terms of light gathering capacity.
 It should, however, be noted that the 800D is a somewhat more recent model (by 1 year) than the A6300, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.